m-beau/cachecache/README.md

 ## License

-This project is licensed under the terms of the [GNU GENERAL PUBLIC LICENSE](https://opensource.org/license/gpl-3-0).
+This project is licensed under the terms of the [GNU General Public License v3.0](https://opensource.org/license/gpl-3-0).
 You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.

 ## Support